-For all practical reasons, Chembarampakkam Lake can be considered as the origin of the river Adyar.
-The source of water from Malaipattu Tank near Manimangalam village and another source from Adanur Tank near Guduvanchery flow as thin layer of water.
-Technically, Malaipattu and Adanur can be considered as the origins of the river Adyar.
-However, the flow of water supply from Chembarampakkam Lake makes Adyar a perfect river.
+For practical purposes, Chembarampakkam Lake can be regarded as the birthplace of the Adyar River.
+While technically Malaipattu Tank near Manimangalam village and Adanur Tank near Guduvanchery could also be considered sources of the Adyar, it's the consistent flow of water from Chembarampakkam Lake that truly defines the Adyar River.

 Happy travelling.

-Note: As per a report, there were about 650+ waterbodies in Chennai region till 1980s.
+Note: As per a report, there were about 650+ waterbodies in the Chennai region till the 1980s.
 Today, only a fraction of them exist.
-And, most of those surviving waterbodies hardly have water and even some of them that have water had been shrunk badly.
-In Chennai, there are tank roads without tanks nearby and lake view roads without any lake in the vicinity.
-There is a high possibility that even the few waterbodies that we have today might vanish in the near future.
+Most of those surviving waterbodies hardly have water, and even some of them that have water had been poorly shrunk.
+In Chennai, there are tank roads without tanks nearby and lake-view roads without any lake in the vicinity.
+There is a high possibility that even the few water bodies we have today might vanish soon.
 I thought of visiting the currently surviving waterbodies of Chennai and its suburbs and write about them in my blog as a series.

 Post a Comment